Exploring La Push and the Quileutes, Washington

 The sign reads: We do not have televisions, Wi-Fi or TVs in our units in order to better facilitate your escape from the chaos of the outside world.

 (There is a room, however, in the main office with Wi-Fi.
 24 hours a day)

 Dessert was special.
 We hauled marshmallows, Graham crackers and Hershey bars over the logs and down to the beach where we built our fire.

-(You can buy the wood) What better way to watch the sun set behind the rocks then munch on S’mores?
+(You can buy the wood) What better way to watch the sun set behind the rocks than munch on S’mores?

 Second and Third Beaches

-Next to the La Push Beach are two other beaches known as Second and Third Beach.
-Each has a parking area off the highw La Push harbor.
+Next to La Push Beach are two other beaches known as Second and Third Beach.
+Each has a parking area off the highway.

 Driving directions: From Tacoma: Go over the Narrows Bridge toward Bremerton.
 Pick up U.S. 101 North through Port Angeles, Forks and La Push.

 Lodging: Oceanside Resort 330 Ocean Drive, High Season, studio with kitchen…$134/night

 Winter Storm (Nov.
 1st to Feb.
 28) stay 2 nights, 3rd night free.